SchneiderCode/lia_test/docs/new_user.md

 //  pip
 if ("@input" == "0") {
   response = "<b> pip install ... - Not Quite </b> <br> You can install Python packages using pip.
-Just make sure you have a Python module loaded or are working within an Anaconda environment. <br>"
+Just make sure you have a Python module loaded or are working within an environment like conda, mamba, or uv. <br>"
 }

 // sudo
 if ("@input" == "1") {
-  response = "<b> sudo apt-get ... - Correct!</b> <br> To protect the stability and security of the system, CURC user accounts have restricted system access and are unable to use commands like 'sudo' which require superuser or root privileges.  <br>"
+  response = "<b> sudo apt-get ... - Correct!</b> <br> To protect the stability and security of the system, CURC user accounts have restricted system access and are unable to access the operating system's package managers (apt-get) or use commands like 'sudo' which require superuser or root privileges. <br>"
     check=1
 }

 // conda
 if ("@input" == "2") {
-  response = "<b> conda install ... - Not Quite </b> <br> You can use Anaconda to create environments and install condo-supported packages and libraries. <br>"
+  response = "<b> conda install ... - Not Quite </b> <br> You can use Anaconda to create environments and install conda supported packages and libraries. <br>"
 }

 // None